Komodo people: Language

 The Komodo dragon, a spiritually important animal for the Komodo people.

 Komodo people use the Komodo, Manggarai, Bimanese, and Bugis languages in their daily lives, and also use Indonesian when meeting people outside their group or when acting as tour guides at Komodo National Park or when selling souvenirs.

 The Komodo people are believed to be able to speak to Komodo dragons, due to the myth of sharing the same mother.

 Religion and beliefs

 The Komodo people are predominantly Muslim, mixed with local supernatural beliefs, such as the myth of the Putri Naga.

 Traditional dances

 Kolo kamba is a traditional dance that tells the story of the Komodo ancestors' struggles.
-A leader (ompu dato) will erect a log approximately 1 m high, while drums are beaten, men dance, the silat marital art is performed, and the log is beaten similar to the kuda lumping dance of Java.
+A leader (ompu dato) will erect a log approximately 1 m high, while drums are beaten, men dance, the silat martial art is performed, and the log is beaten similar to the kuda lumping dance of Java.
 The log is beaten because it is a symbol of evil.

 Aru gile is a singing dance performed by women, who pound rice as an expression of gratitude for the harvest.